 What is your goal for this family holiday in Finland?

 Whatever your plan, make sure you know it.
-Then crunch numbers.
-Think about a rough budget.
-It’s miserable to be on holiday and worry about money.
+Then crunch numbers and make a rough budget.

 Don’t try to double check all arrangements and pack the last day.